ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 All three examples would be incorrectly considered "safe" (untainted).
 The first two need the values to be quoted.
 The third example, //htmlentities()// does not escape single quotes by default before PHP 8.1 ([[https://github.com/php/php-src/commit/50eca61f68815005f3b0f808578cc1ce3b4297f0|fixed]]), and it does not consider the issue of 'javascript:' URLs.

-In comparison, //is_trusted()// doesn't have an equivalent of //untaint()//, or support escaping.
-Instead PHP will set the trusted flag, and as soon as the value has been manipulated or includes anything that is not trusted (e.g. user data), the trusted flag is lost.
+In comparison, //is_noble()// doesn't have an equivalent of //untaint()//, or support escaping.
+Instead PHP will set the noble flag, and as soon as the value has been manipulated or includes anything does not have the noble flag set (e.g. user data), the noble flag will be lost.

-This allows libraries to use //is_trusted()// to check the sensitive values they receive from the developer.
+This allows libraries to use //is_noble()// to check the sensitive values they receive from the developer.
 Then it's up to the library to handle the escaping (if it's even needed).
-The "Future Scope" section notes how native functions will be able to use the trusted flag as well.
+The "Future Scope" section notes how native functions will be able to use the noble flag as well.

 ==== Education ====